 - 1 cup milk divided

-- 1 1/2 cups mushroom or beef stock
+- 1 1/2 cups beef stock low sodium

-- 1 package whole wheat egg noodles for serving cooked
+- 12 ounces cooked egg noodles for serving

-Deglaze pan with wine and bring to a boil, whisking to incorporate flour into liquid.
+- Deglaze pan with wine and bring to a boil, whisking to incorporate flour into liquid.
+Let that mixture cook for 1 minute.
 Add 1/2 cup milk and whisk well until mixture is quite thick.

-Add remaining stock and milk.
+- Add remaining stock and milk.
 Bring to a boil, then reduce to simmer.
-Add meat (if not already in pan) and cover.
 Allow to simmer for 20 minutes until flavors are well married.
 Taste and season with additional 1 teaspoon of salt if needed.